Planning Application Advice

 The appropriate use of ecological surveys and expert planning advice at the early stages of a development helps to reduce the risk of project delays and supports Biodiversity Net Gain planning requirements.
 Identifying ecological constraints and opportunities at the outset is key to successful project delivery.

-We can advise which surveys need to be done, and when, thereby avoiding the expense of having to repeat out-of-date ecology surveys or delays due to missing key survey windows.
+Our Ecologists can advise which surveys need to be done, and when, avoiding the expense of having to repeat out-of-date ecology surveys or suffering delays due to missing key survey windows.
 Just as importantly, we can advise which surveys do not need to be undertaken.
-With our help, your project can proceed smoothly with ecology handled efficiently by Quants.

 Quants has been successfully supporting clients with the ecological aspects of their planning applications throughout Yorkshire and the north of England for well over a decade.

 Quants Environmental is a Registered Practice with the Chartered Institute of Ecology and Environmental Management (CIEEM) with Suitably Qualified Ecologists (SQE) able to undertake surveys and reporting of the standard required to support your planning application.